South Africa looking for change of fortune in third Test against England - The Observers - France 24

 The captain scored 25 and 50 not out in what was largely a dismal batting performance against modest opposition.

-England will be riding on a wave of confidence after Newlands, although they have two selection dilemmas.
+England will be riding on a wave of confidence after Newlands, but hopes that first choice slow bowler Jack Leach would be rejoining the party have been dashed.

+Leach has not played in a match in South Africa because of illness and tour management said Tuesday that he would be heading home.

+It was revealed that Leach, 27, who will leave the tour Thursday, suffered from Sepsis during the previous series in New Zealand when he had to be hospitalised.
+He also suffered bouts of flu and gastroenteritis which swept the England camp last month.

 Likely teams: